-Below figure is STUN configuration in X-lite.
-By default, we configure 'stun.counterpath.net' as STUN server.
+Below figure describes STUN configuration in microSIP.
+By default, we configure 'stun.minisipserver.com' as STUN server.

-If your MSS is deployed with public address, you can use it as your STUN server because it is embeded in MSS.
+If your miniSIPServer is deployed with public address, you can use it as your STUN server too because it is embeded in miniSIPServer.
 Of course, you can also use our simple STUN server "stun.minisipserver.com".

 By default, we suggest following STUN servers:

-In another way, we can try to configure MSS to relay media streams for SIP phones.
+In another way, we can try to configure miniSIPServer to relay media streams for SIP phones.
 In local users' configurations, please click tab "Media services" and enable "Relay media stream" item:

-We need mention that all media streams will be sent MSS if you have configured such "relay media stream" item for local users.
-It will make heavy work-load to your server.
-And MSS cannot support relay video streams.
+Since all media streams will be sent to miniSIPServer if you have configured such "relay media stream" item for local users, it will be very heavy work-load to your server.